yukitakahashi1/Corrections_Gender_Experiment/README.md

   year =         {2021}
 }
 ```
+You are also recommended to cite [Siri Isaksson's paper](https://github.com/siriisa/Econ-Puzzle-Experiment) which first use the puzzle.

 ## Citing the Source Code
 If you use the source code in your research.
 ```
 @misc{correction_codes,
   author =       {Yuki Takahashi, Christian König gen. Kersting, Siri Isaksson},